-Currently, the military departments have policies in place that restrict the assignment of 17 year olds to ensure compliance with this Protocol.
+Currently, the military departments have policies in place that restrict the assignment of 17 year old service members to ensure compliance with this Protocol.

-The Department of Defense has conducted internal reviews of the more than 1.7 million service members who have deployed in support of current operations; our reviews did not uncover any service member under the age of 18 as having engaged directly in hostilities.
+The Department of Defense has conducted internal reviews of the more than 1.7 million service members who have deployed in support of current operations.
+While there have been 17 year old service members deployed to "hazardous duty pay" or "imminent danger pay" areas, our reviews did not uncover any service member under the age of 18 as having engaged directly in hostilities.

 It is unfortunate that children are, and continue to be, recruited into armed conflict around the globe, including in Iraq and Afghanistan.
-The U.S. does detain juveniles who have engaged our forces on the battlefield - to include planting improvised explosive devices (which are roadside bombs) and preparing for suicide attacks - to remove them from the dangerous effect of combat, and to protect our forces and innocent civilians.
-If there is a sense that juveniles cannot be removed from the battlefield, there is a valid concern that the tactic of recruiting children will be further utilized against coalition forces and innocent civilians in Iraq and Afghanistan.
-To allow this would further encourage the barbaric practice of using children for missions that could and do result in their deaths.
+The U.S. does detain juveniles who have engaged our forces on the battlefield - to include planting improvised explosive devices and preparing for suicide attacks - to remove them from the dangerous effect of combat, and to protect our forces and innocent civilians.